PSYCH 109 - Social Psychology - Michelle LaBrie

 Confirm your presence in the online classroom:

-In order to accommodate students on the waiting list, you may be dropped from the class if you do not log in and post to the "Roll Call" Discussion Board inside the online classroom by that date and time.
+Completion of these 3 items will prevent a student from being dropped as a no show.
+Please note: these deadlines are firm in order to accommodate students on the waiting list.
+Thus, you may be dropped from the class if you do not log in and post to the "Roll Call" Discussion Board by the required date and time AND complete the Academic Integrity Module and corresponding quiz, AND complete one additional assignment to be determined in the course.
 A student from the waiting list will then be added in your place.
 Please note: it is the student’s responsibility to drop and withdraw from the course after this point.
 If you no longer wish to continue in the course, please consult Admissions and Records for drop and withdrawal deadline dates and use the online registration system to withdraw.
 It is your responsibility to be accountable for your academic records.
 If you stop participating in the course after the withdrawal date, it may result in a final grade of “FW” or “Failure to Withdraw” on your transcript.

 If the class is closed and you would like to add...